Foyle Hospice appeal for volunteers

-The Foyle Hospice is asking Derry people to make 2017 the year they make a difference to someone’s life by volunteering at the charity.
+Foyle Hospice is appealing to local people to join its volunteer team and make 2017 the year that you make a difference to someone’s life.

-Those behind the team at the Hospice say that they have different opportunities where people can get involved with rewarding work which they say will greatly enrich the lives of others.
+Sharon Williams, Volunteer Services Coordinator, said the hospice has many opportunities were people can get involved.

 Almost Done!